Slide valves ? opens and closes the flow in demanding applications

 Wedge gate valves should not be used in applications with particles in the media, as the particles can get trapped under the wedge and cause leakage.

-It is important that the flap slides easily against the valve body.
+It is important that the flap slides smoothly against the valve body.
 To minimise friction, there are many different materials to choose from for both the clapper and the valve body, such as stainless steel, cast iron or ductile iron.
-As different materials have different properties at different pressures, temperatures and in different media, material selection can be a delicate task.
-Here, you need to consult the manufacturer to get a combination of properties that works.
+Since the different materials have different properties at different pressures, temperatures and in different media, material selection can be a delicate task.
+Here you have to consult the manufacturer to get a combination of properties that works.

 Regular maintenance

-The wedge gate valve needs to be exercised from time to time so that the wedge does not get stuck.
-In addition, the threaded spindle needs to be lubricated and care should be taken to ensure that no debris is trapped in the spindle.
+The wedge gate valve needs to be exercised occasionally so that the wedge does not get stuck.
+In addition, the threaded spindle needs to be lubricated and you should also make sure that no debris is stuck in the spindle.

-If the valve leaks, it is necessary to grind the wedge and seat surface.
+If the valve is leaking, you need to grind the wedge and seat surface.
 Valves with flanged mounting can be disassembled and transported to Vimab for refurbishment.
-In the case of welded mounting, the valve is renovated on site with portable equipment.
+In the case of welded assembly, the valve is refurbished on site with portable equipment.
 There are a large number of makes of wedge gate valves.
 For the most demanding applications, Vimab recommends valves from KSB, Persta and Sempell.

 Click here to see which wedge gate valves are currently in stock. http://ventillager.vimab.se/